Brownsville city leaders turning to the state for more COVID-19 resources

 The city of Brownsville is looking to the state to try to get more COVID-19 resources.

-Brownsville city leaders recently raised the Covid threat level from moderate to significant.
+Brownsville city leaders recently raised the COVID-19 threat level from moderate to significant.

 RELATED: City of Brownsville raises COVID-19 threat level from moderate to significant